OscV12/iod-2025-03-10-se/Module1/LabExercises/Lab 8/README.md

 The function should be invoked whenever the user clicks the "Roll Dice" button.

-                         Simple Storyboard of the User Using the System
+                         //Simple Storyboard of the User Using the System\\

 Step 1: Landing Page
 User opens the webpage (e.g., in a browser).